Attention Science Majors who will graduate from SDSU!!

 If you answered YES to any of the questions above, teaching science may be a wonderful career option for you!

 You have the opportunity to cultivate a love for learning science by becoming a science teacher!
 SDSU is now offering the opportunity to apply to become a Noyce Scholar and earn a $10,000 scholarship.
 Scholarships are available to those who want to become science teachers and who enter SDSU's well-respected credential program!
+Download the flyer about the scholarship program.

 We held a Noyce Scholar information session about the application process.
 Please feel free to download the slides (PDF) from the presentation at this session.